pnp/blog/content/post/office-add-ins-community-call-november-10-2021.md

 an instant or a provisioned account?**\
 Yes, you choose when you sign up.
 **How do we reset a sandbox?**\
-Today we don\'t have the ability to reset.
-However your old tenant will expire naturally if you don\'t use it.
+Today we don't have the ability to reset.
+However your old tenant will expire naturally if you don't use it.
 **Is Visio included in the Microsoft 365 developer program?**\
 Visio is not included in the Microsoft 365 developer program E5 subscription today.
 ### **Unit testing with the Office JS Office-Addin-Mock library**
 **How do we unit test or integrate Cypress into an Outlook plugin?**\
-It doesn\'t seem likely this would work as Cypress is more focused on end-to-end testing, while the unit testing library we provide is designed for unit testing frameworks.
+It doesn't seem likely this would work as Cypress is more focused on end-to-end testing, while the unit testing library we provide is designed for unit testing frameworks.
 **How do we unit test if we are using Excel.run?**\
-Yes, there\'s a sample demonstrating this:
+Yes, there's a sample demonstrating this:
 <https://github.com/OfficeDev/Office-Addin-TaskPane/tree/master/test/unit>

 ###  Miscellaneous